peterbenoit/ImageProcessor/README.md

 - **onProcessed**: Triggered when image processing is complete.
 - **onError**: Triggered on errors.

+### CODING GUIDE
+The [CODING_GUIDE.md](CODING_GUIDE.md) provides comprehensive information on the implementation, and configuration.

 ### FAQs
 See [FAQ.md](FAQ.md) for more information.

 ## Contributing

-Contributions are welcome!
-Please check the [issues](https://github.com/your-repo/ImageProcessor/issues) page for open tasks.
+Contributions are more than welcome!
+Please check the [issues](https://github.com/peterbenoit/ImageProcessor/issues) page for open tasks.

 ## License